Brack0/wow-consumables/README.md

 ## Project doc

-There is currently three documentation files :
+There is currently only one documentation file :

 * _README.md_ : Github doc and basic info
-* _FIXME.md_ : Short term view of things to do and fix (old version)

 ## Angular CLI doc